minprog/app-studio/40 Guided/10 Mr. Potatohead/10 Assignment.md

     ![find the git url on the github website for the project you just created](git-url.png)

 5. Android Studio has generated quite a few files for your project already.
 To add these, let's **commit** and **push** those files to Github.
 Press **Cmd-K** or **Ctrl-K** to show the Commit Changes screen.
-There, you should see a long list of "unversioned files".
-Make sure all checkboxes are selected, enter a commit message `Initial project` and then press the **commit** button.
-Turn off code analysis.
+There, you should see a long list of "unversioned files", which should be selected.
+Enter a commit message `Initial project`, turn off code analysis, and then press the **commit** button.

+    **Note:** some files may be selected while there are still a lot of "unversioned files".
+Make sure to select *all* of the files before continuing.

 6. Press **Cmd-Shift-K** or **Ctrl-Shift-K** to show the Push Commits dialog.
 Press the **Push** button to send everything to Github.

 Your project files should now be visible on Github like in the picture below.
+All of the files and folders should be there!
 If not, ask for help!

 ![](git-files.png)

 ## Add images to the project

 For this project, we'll only work with the two most important files in your Android project: `MainActivity.java`, which contains the back-end code for your main screen; and `activity_main.xml`, which contains the definition of what the main screen looks like.
-You'll find them in the project sidebar:
+You'll find them in the **project browser**:

 ![](file-browser.png)

 No need to create original art!
-Here's [image files](mr-potato-head-images.zip) for each body part and accessory, such as **body.png**, **ears.png**, **hat.png**.
+Here's [image files](mr-potato-head-images.zip) for each body part and accessory, such as `body.png`, `ears.png`, `hat.png`.
 Let's add those to the project.

 1. Just for a second, switch to the Project View using this dropdown: